 Is there homework in Endeavor High School?

 Yes.
 Students will work with their advisor to set goals and pace their learning.
+Most Endeavor students find they need to do about an hour of homework a night to keep up with their goals.
 Learning happens both inside and outside of the Endeavor classroom.

 Can my child participate in athletics or other co-curricular activities at WHS?

 Yes.
 Endeavor High School encourages students to participate in as many athletic, drama, music, club, and other opportunities that they feel fit their schedule and interests.
 Endeavor wants to see all students realize their full potential and that is only possible through diverse experiences, including extracurricular activities.

 What supplies does my child need for the start of the school year?